EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 [Update1]: Delta time: 0.016000
 [Update2]: Delta time: 0.016000
 ```
-_Using the heap used 90% less space than using the stack, note that sizes can vary on different machines_
+_Using the heap used 90% less space than using the stack, note that sizes may vary on different machines_